taemon1337/senvoy/README.md

 The `--sni-forward-proxy` mode will not terminate TLS connections, but prereads the Servername (SNI) during the TLS handshake and routes traffic based on the DNS resolution of that SNI.

+The SNI and HTTP forward proxy modes are very useful for inbound and outbound traffic gateways into environments like Kubernetes.
+A senvoy proxy can be configured to receive all traffic via DNS "hijacking" of valid/public domains and the senvoy proxy can route traffic to their valid public domains transparently.

 ```bash
   docker run --rm -it -p 8443:8443 taemon1337/senvoy:latest --sni-forward-proxy
 ```

+### HTTP Forward Proxy

+The `--http-forward-proxy` mode will work just like the `--sni-forward-proxy` but for HTTP traffic.
+It will receive HTTP traffic and transparently send it upstream to the DNS hostname resolved.

 ### SNI Route